Gougaaate/DD-BoatMoiLesFesses/README.md

 ## Dependencies
 You need the drivers folder, and the roblib.py file.
 ## How to use the code ?
-You have to use the terminal to bind yourself to the boat using a ssh protocol :
+You have to use the shell to connect yourself to the boat using a SSH protocol :
 ```console
 $ ssh ue32@172.20.25.205
 $ ue32